For a lot of people, winning the lottery is the American dream. But for many lottery winners, the reality is more like a nightmare.

 Are you really a 'millionaire'?

-"These people believe they are millionaires.
+Part of the problem is that the winners buy into the hype."These people believe they are millionaires.
 They buy into the hype, but most of these people will go to their graves without ever becoming a millionaire," says Wallace, who has been in the business for almost a decade.

 "In New Jersey, they manipulate the reality of the situation to sell more tickets.
 Each winner takes a picture with a check that becomes a 3-foot by 5-foot stand-up card.
 The winner is photographed standing next to a beautiful woman and the caption reads: 'New Jersey's newest millionaire.'"